Ken Haycock: Career

-Ken Haycock began his professional career as a secondary school teacher and department head in 1969 at Glebe Collegiate Institute and Colonel By Secondary School in Ottawa, Ontario.
-In 1972, he transitioned to a role as Consultant (K-12) with the Wellington County Board of Education in Guelph, Ontario.
-He moved to Vancouver, British Columbia in 1976 to serve as Coordinator of Library Services for the Vancouver School Board, where he oversaw school and school/public libraries.
+Haycock began his professional career as a secondary school teacher and department head in 1969 at Glebe Collegiate Institute and Colonel By Secondary School in Ottawa, Ontario.
+In 1972, he transitioned to a role as consultant (K-12) with the Wellington County Board of Education in Guelph, Ontario.
+He moved to Vancouver, British Columbia in 1976 to serve as coordinator of library services for the Vancouver School Board, where he oversaw school and school/public libraries.
 He introduced the terms teacher-librarian and Cooperative Program Planning and Teaching during this period.

 In 1984, Haycock joined the Vancouver School Board's senior management, overseeing curriculum and staff development.
 He returned to academic librarianship in 1992 as director and professor at the University of British Columbia's School of Library, Archival and Information Studies, where he supported the development of several graduate programs, including a PhD program and an MA in Children's Literature.

-In 2005, Haycock became the director of the School of Library and Information Science at San José State University, where he led the transition to a fully online model with a large international student base.
+In 2005, Haycock became the director of the School of Library and Information Science at San Jose State University, where he led the transition to a fully online model with a large international student base.
 He introduced an Executive MLIS program, a Master of Archives and Records Administration, and an international PhD program.
 In 2010, Haycock was appointed the Follett Chair in Library and Information Science at Dominican University.
 In 2012, he was appointed research professor in the Marshall School of Business at the University of Southern California, where he developed a Master of Management in Library and Information Science.
 He also held an adjunct position at Queensland University of Technology.

-In 1991, Haycock founded the consultancy Ken Haycock & Associates, offering governance and leadership services to libraries, nonprofit organizations, and educational institutions.
+In 1991, he founded the consultancy Ken Haycock & Associates, offering governance and leadership services to libraries, nonprofit organizations, and educational institutions.

 He has served in leadership roles with several professional organizations, including as president of the Canadian School Library Association (1974–1975), the Canadian Library Association (1977–1978), the American Association of School Librarians (1997–1998), and the Association for Library and Information Science Education.
-Haycock was a member of the Executive Board of the American Library Association (1996–2000) and chaired its Committee on Accreditation in 2011–2012.
-He also chaired the Section on Education and Training of the International Federation of Library Associations and Institutions (1999–2001).
+Haycock was a member of the executive board of the American Library Association (1996–2000) and chaired its Committee on Accreditation in 2011–2012.

 In public service, Haycock was chair of the West Vancouver School Board (1994–1997) and was elected municipal councillor in the District of West Vancouver (1999–2002).
 He served as chancellor of Capilano University from 2014 to 2015.

-Haycock founded several initiatives, including Project LLEAD (Library Leadership Excellence and Development), 100 Gay Men for a Cause, and Better Boards.
-Better Communities., focused on strengthening governance in the voluntary sector.